conradhale/ts-for-gir/examples/gio-2-list-model/README.md

 - 🔧 No duplicate method implementations
 - 🚀 Automatic delegation to virtual functions

-## Key Benefits

-1. **Less Boilerplate**: Only implement the methods you actually need to override
-2. **Better Type Safety**: TypeScript will catch missing virtual method implementations
-3. **Matches GObject-Introspection**: Follows the actual GObject pattern where only virtual methods need implementation
-4. **Automatic Methods**: Regular interface methods are provided by the GObject runtime
-5. **Elegant TypeScript Integration**: Uses `declare` for clean type declarations without implementation duplication

 ## How Virtual Methods Work

 In GObject-Introspection, interfaces have two types of methods: